uppedtrout/Better-config/README.md

 also be sweet-smelling, or especially appropriate to the Star where thou wouldst desire Entrance, after the fashion of thy country.
 The Seven Gates here follow:
-THIS IS THE FIRST GATE THE GATE OF NANNA, CALLED SIN:Downloaded from www.holybooks.com THIS IS THE SECOND GATE, OF NEBO:
+THIS IS THE FIRST GATE THE GATE OF NANNA, CALLED SIN:
+THIS IS THE SECOND GATE, OF NEBO:
 THIS IS THE THIRD GATE, OF INANNA CALLED ISHTAR:
-THIS IS THE FOURTH GATE, OF SHAMMASH, CALLED UDDU:Downloaded from www.holybooks.com THIS IS THE FIFTH GATE, OF NERGAL:
+THIS IS THE FOURTH GATE, OF SHAMMASH, CALLED UDDU:
+THIS IS THE FIFTH GATE, OF NERGAL:
-THIS IS THE SIXTH GATE, OF LORD MARDUK:Downloaded from www.holybooks.com THIS IS THE SEVENTH GATE, OF NINIB, CALLED ADAR:
+THIS IS THE SIXTH GATE, OF LORD MARDUK:
+THIS IS THE SEVENTH GATE, OF NINIB, CALLED ADAR:
 And the Ritual of the Walking must follow the formulae herein described:
 First, thou must observe the moon of purification.
 In this time, thou mayest not eat meat for the space of seven days preceding the last day of the moon, and for the space of three days preceding the last dat of the moon thou mayest not eat anything whatsoever, save to drink sweet water.
-On the last three days, thou must invoke, in addition to thy God andDownloaded from www.holybooks.com Goddess, the Three Great Elder Ones, ANU, ENLIL, ENKI, by their proper invocations.
+On the last three days, thou must invoke, in addition to thy God and Goddess, the Three Great Elder Ones, ANU, ENLIL, ENKI, by their proper invocations.
 And the Number of ANU is Sixty, the Perfect Number, for he is Father of the Heavens.
 And the Number of ENLIL is Fifty, and he is the Father of the Wind.
 And the Number of